YAmi1698/YAmi1698/README.md

 - 👋 Hi, I’m @YAmi1698
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning basic coding languages(student)
+- 🌱 I’m currently learning basic coding languages(uni student)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...